 The rule only applies if immediately after the disposal, the person (either by themselves or with a “relevant connected person”) own 5% of the Ordinary Share Capital or have 5% of the voting rights of the purchasing company (or any company which is in a group in which the company is a member).

 This means that the relief will not be available where a sole trader or partnership transfers their business to a company or “incorporates”.
 Note that TCGA92/S162 can provide relief on incorporation, see CG65700 onwards.

 - “Close company” has the meaning given in CTA2010, see TCGA92/S288(1).
 A non-UK resident company is treated as a close company for the purposes of this rule if it would meet the definition were it UK resident, TCGA92/S169LA(5).

 Retiring partners TCGA92/S169LA(3)

-The “retiring partner” clause was introduced by FA2015 but omitted by FA2016 with effect on disposals on or after 3 December 2014.
-It will therefore only be of relevance where a claim was made before FA2016 was enacted.
-The effect of the clause was as follows:
+When it was first introduced, TCGA92/S169LA included references to related parties and retiring partners.
+These were omitted by FA2016 with effect on disposals on or after 3 December 2014.
+They will therefore only be of relevance where a claim was made before FA2016 was enacted.
+The effect of the retiring partner clause was as follows: